Open Source ยท v1

 • Trace replay CLI for development and attack simulation

-• Inline MCP proxy sitting between agents and MCP servers
+• Inline MCP stdio proxy between agents and MCP servers

 • tools/list filtering based on the discover verb